 How to Calculate a Robot's Forward Kinematics in 5 Easy Steps

 While there are some good tutorials available online, up until now there hasn't been a simple step-by-step guide for calculating Forward Kinematics.

-Step 1: Get a Pencil and Paper
+Step 1: Get a pencil and paper

-It can be tempting to jump straight for the computer when starting out with a new robot.
-However, even if the robot looks like a "standard" 6R manipulator I always sit down with a pencil and paper to draw out the kinematic diagram.
+It can be tempting to jump straight for your computer when starting with a new robot.
+However, even if the robot looks like a "standard" 6R manipulator (the most common robot type) I always sit down with a pencil and paper to draw out the kinematic diagram.

-I favor simple cylinders for the revolute joints and lines for the links.
+I favor simple cylinders for the revolute joints and lines for the links, as shown in the image.
 Do a Google Image Search for "kinematic diagram" and see some of the different styles available.

 As you draw, work out which way each joint moves and draw this motion as double-ended arrows onto the diagram.

-Step 2: Figure Out Your Axes
+Step 2: Figure out your axes

 The next key step is to draw the axes onto each joint.
 The DH approach assigns a different axis to each movable joint.

 - X-axis — The x-axis should lie along the "common normal", which is the shortest orthogonal line between the previous z-axis and the current z-axis (seriously, watch the video).

-Back in my undergraduate days, our lecturer made an axis "sculpture" out of three colored straws stuck into a sphere of blue-tack to explain the theory to us.
-Though this might seem a bit "playschool," it can sometimes actually be helpful as you can position the sculpture next to the physical robot to make sure you've got the axes pointing in the right direction.
+Back in my undergraduate days, our lecturer encouraged us to make an axis "sculpture" out of three colored straws stuck into a sphere of blue-tack to explain the theory to us.
+Though this might seem a bit "playschool", it can be very helpful as you can position the sculpture next to the physical robot to make sure you've got the axes pointing in the right direction.
 For a virtual version of this, check out this interactive tool.

-Step 3: Remember Your End Effector
+Step 3: Remember your end effector

 The goal of calculating the Forward Kinematics is to be able to calculate the end effector pose from the position of the joints.

 Most Forward Kinematic tutorials will generalize the end effector as a single distance from the final joint.
 This is fine for a simple "open-close" gripper.
 However, as modern grippers are often more complicated than this, it's worth considering how the end effector operates.

 Step 4: Calculate the DH parameters

-Denavit-Hartenberg parameters are often required to enter the robot model into a simulator and start performing any sort of analysis on it.
+Denavit-Hartenberg (DH) parameters are often required to enter the robot model into a simulator and start performing any sort of analysis on it.